On this page:

-- How performance varies
+- How performance varies by

-- What your slowest mobile and IoT network requests are, and where the problem may lie
+- What your slowest mobile and IoT network requests are, and where the problem may lie.

-- How application server performance impacts the performance of your web and mobile traffic
+- How application server performance impacts the performance of your web and mobile traffic.

 - Whether your mobile or IoT applications are experiencing errors or crashes and the root cause of the issues.
 For example, for mobile applications, EUM provides stack traces and event trails for the crash or error, helping you troubleshoot and optimize mobile applications.

 The performance information generated by EUM is distinct from the application monitoring data generated by app server agents.